Codeversant/meter-sync-api-example/README.md

       */
     public static final String TimeOnIntentAction = "com.codeversant.MeterSync.MeterTimeOn";

-The meter is on, and the time was off, but has been turned back on
+MeterSync broadcasts <b>com.codeversant.MeterSync.MeterTime</b> when the meter is on, and the time was off, but has been turned back on

 <h3>Meter Commands</h3>
 Broadcast by your app to MeterSync